hashicorp/terraform-website/README.md

 This repository contains docs for Terraform Enterprise, located in [`/content/enterprise`](https://github.com/hashicorp/terraform-website/tree/master/content/enterprise).

-The rest of the docs are located in various external repositories:
+The rest of the content is located in the following repositories:

 | Subpath | Repository |
 | :--- | :--- |